Sustainable approaches and innovation: how to reduce the ecological footprint of AI?

 In addition to efficient cooling, the focus is also on the smart use of waste heat from data centres:

 - Central heating: Capture and use waste heat for heating residential and commercial buildings in the area.
-For example, Meta's data centre in Odense, Denmark, will annually provide 100 000 megawatt hours heat to the local community.
+For example, Meta's data centre in Odense, Denmark, will annually provide heat to the local community.

-- Agricultural use: Excess heat can be used for heating of greenhouses and support year-round crop production.
+- Agricultural use: Excess heat can be used for and support year-round crop production.

 - Industrial processes: Waste heat can be used for industrial purposes, for example for drying wood pellets.